 - Is this piece on my wish list?
 I am currently hunting down Autumn Harvest Pyrex Cinderella Bowls, Primary Colors Refrigerator Dishes, and Friendship Birds Mixing Bowls.
 So I am going to be pretty critical of any other vintage Pyrex I run across read: it better be in really good shape, at a really good price

 - How rare is this piece?
-Some pieces of Pyrex were offered as a one time promotional item or holiday special, and are harder to come by today.
+Some pieces of Pyrex were offered as a one-time promotional item or holiday special, and are harder to come by today.
 Others were a part of huge kitchenware sets, so that a homemaker could fill her kitchen with coordinating Pyrex pieces, like Green Crazy Daisy, and are fairly common.

 - How much would I pay for a completed set?
 I usually collect with the intention of assembling a completed set.
 Knowing the going rate of a completed set helps me determine whether or not I am getting a deal on an individual piece.

 - What flaws am I willing to tolerate?
 Since vintage Pyrex pieces have been around a while, you will probably run across more in “used condition” rather than “mint condition”.
 I really don’t like cloudy Pyrex, this is usually the result of running it through a dishwasher (a big no-no for vintage Pyrex), but I am fairly forgiving of utensil marks and scratches in the pattern.
 I picked up a teal Cinderella bowl at Goodwill that has a dull finish, and every time I look at it I wish it was in better condition.
-I probably should of left that one sitting on the shelf at Goodwill.
+I probably should have left that one sitting on the shelf at Goodwill.
 Maybe I will give this DIY on restoring damaged Pyrex with coconut oil a try.

 Care for Vintage Pyrex